emilydrakesmith/emily-personal-website-v2/README.md

 * I created my favicon for free with the help of [favicon.io](https://favicon.io/), a free utility built by [John Sorrentino](https://twitter.com/johnsorrentino).
 * Formatting this `README.md` file was easy with the help of the [Markdown Live Preview](https://markdownlivepreview.com/) tool and GitHub Guide's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.
 * I inserted metadata into my page's `<head>` using [React Helmet](https://www.gatsbyjs.com/docs/add-page-metadata/), a free utility created and maintained by [the NFL](https://github.com/nfl/react-helmet).
+* The icons used on this site were acquired free from [flaticon.com](https://www.flaticon.com/) with permission to use so long as proper attribution is provided in documentation.

 # Planning & Development Notes